davidthings/spokefpga/docs/_pages/pipelines.md

     hdelk.layout( graph, "pipe_data" );
 </script>

-The edge is thick, because the data is mostly more than one bit wide.
-We can also use the edge label to describe how big the data field is if necessary
+In this diagram, the edge is drawn thick, because the data is mostly more than one bit wide.
+We can also use edge labels to describe how big the data field is if necessary.

 But when is this data actually available?

 <script type="WaveDrom">
 { signal: [
    { name: 'clock', wave: 'p..........'},
-   { name: 'p1.out_data',  wave: 'x.2x2x.2x..', data:'d1 d2 d3'}
+   { name: 'p1.out_data',  wave: 'x.2x2x.2x..', data:'d1 d2 d3 d4 d5 d6'}
   ], config:{skin:"lowkey"} }
 </script>

 After a reset it might take a while for data to be valid, more might turn up, but then there may nothing for a while, then more data could become available, etc.  Think about a UART, for example.
 Every now and again a character just appears!

+How is the consumer to know when the data being presented is good?

 ### Valid